JohnTelford/rstblog/source/av.rst

-The *Autonomous Vehicle Implementation Predictions Implications for Transport Planning* report [#]_ by Todd Litman, Victoria Transport Policy Institute explores the impacts of AVs.
+The *Autonomous Vehicle Implementation Predictions Implications for Transport Planning* report [#]_ by Todd Litman, Victoria Transport Policy Institute, explores the impacts of AVs.
 It may be the most factual publication free of financial interests

    "Optimists predict that by 2030, autonomous vehicles will be sufficiently reliable, affordable and common to displace most human driving, providing huge savings and benefits.
 However, there are good reasons to be skeptical.
 Most optimistic predictions are made by people with financial interests in the industry, based on experience with disruptive technologies such as digital cameras, smart phones and personal computers.
 They tend to ignore significant obstacles to autonomous vehicle development, and exaggerate future benefits."